cmu-delphi/delphi-epidata/docs/symptom-survey/collaboration-revision.md

 ---
 title: Collaboration and Survey Revision
-parent: COVID Symptom Survey
+parent: COVID Trends and Impact Survey
 nav_order: 1
 ---

 # Collaboration and Survey Revision

-Delphi continues to revise the COVID-19 Symptom Survey instruments in order to prioritize items that have the greatest utility for the response to the COVID-19 pandemic.
+Delphi continues to revise the COVID Trends and Impact Survey (CTIS) instruments in order to prioritize items that have the greatest utility for the response to the COVID-19 pandemic.
 We conduct revisions in collaboration with data users, fellow researchers, and public health officials, to ensure the survey data best serves public health and research goals.

 ## Proposing Revisions